LarsMichelsen/pmatic/doc/basic_usage.rst

         ],
     })

+    # You may use ccu.residents.load(config_file="...") and the counterpart
+    # ccu.residents.load(config_file="...") to load and store your resident config.

     # After initialization you can run either .update() on the residents instance
     # or .update_presence() on a specific resident to update the presence information
     # from the data source, in this case the fritz!Box.
-    r.update()
+    ccu.residents.update()

-    for resident in r.residents:
+    for resident in ccu.residents.residents:
         #resident.update_presence()
         print(resident.name + " " + (resident.present and "is at home" or "is not at home"))